vanjs-org/mini-van/README.md

 ## Client-Side: Getting Started

-To get started with **Mini-Van**, download the latest version [`mini-van-0.2.7.min.js`](https://vanjs.org/autodownload?file=mini-van-0.2.7.min.js) and add the line below to your script:
+To get started on the client side, download the latest version [`mini-van-0.2.7.min.js`](https://vanjs.org/autodownload?file=mini-van-0.2.7.min.js) and add the line below to your script:

 ```javascript
 import van from "./mini-van-0.2.7.min.js"